Sopra-Steria-Norge-Kubernetes/OpenShift/docs/OpenShift Tenants/Tenant features/namespace.md

       memory: <Memory requests of all tenants>
       cpu: <Combined CPU requests of all namespaces in tenant>
     container_limitrange:
-      enable: false
+      enable: true
+       limits:
+          memory: <Default Memory limitfor containers in all tenant namspace>
+          cpu: <Default cpu limit for containers in all tenant namspaces>
+        requests:
-      memory: <Memory limit for each container for all tenant namespaces>
+          memory: <Default Memory request for containers in all tenant namspace>
-      cpu: <CPU limit for each container for all tenant namespaces>
+          cpu: <Default cpu request for containers in all tenant
     labels:
       custom_labels:
         <key>: <value>